drugan/commerce_bulk/README.md

 Commerce Bulk
 =============

-Provides a service for bulk creation of *Drupal Commerce* entities.
-For now just product variations could be bulk created on a product add or edit form.
-Also, dummy products could be bulk generated if the [Commerce Generate ↗](https://github.com/drugan/commerce_bulk/tree/8.x-1.x/modules/commerce_generate) submodule is enabled.
+Provides a service for bulk creation of *Drupal Commerce* entities such as *attribute values* and *variations*.
+Also, products can be bulk generated if the [Commerce Generate ↗](https://github.com/drugan/commerce_bulk/tree/8.x-1.x/modules/commerce_generate) submodule is enabled.